 Logarithmic scales are very useful as they show a large range with small numbers.

 Computer geeks use logs with base 2 called .
 Our old mate Leonhard Euler first used binary logs in music analysis.
 The binary logarithm of a frequency ratio of two musical tones gives the number of octaves by which the tones differ.
 These days it’s more likely they will be used to determine the number of bits needed to encode a message.

 Power curves (red curve) show exponential growth while log curves (blue) are the inverse and show slow growth.
 Exponential growth is common in biology, eg population growth.
 In reality however there is always a cap to the exponential growth (eg food supply) and where this is applied the curve is called a logistic curve.

 It so happens that one of the most useful logs is the one with a base e, called the natural log or ln.
 Again it was Euler who showed us how to use this one.
 Ln (x) is the inverse of and the derivative of ln(x)(ie it’s rate of change) is 1/x.
 This gives an easy way of defining the natural log (x) as the area under the curve of the graph 1/x (called a hyperbola).

-We originally found e by looking at compound interest and can be defined as a measure of growth at 100% compounding interest.
+We originally found e by looking at compound interest and stated it can be defined as a measure of growth at 100% compounding interest.
 Ln(x) is then the time taken to achieve that growth.
 For example is 20.08.
 After 3 units of time, we end up with 20.08 times what we started with.
+Which is the answer to the question at the start, ie $20.
 On the other hand ln(20.08) is about 3.
 If we want growth of 20.08, we need to wait 3 units of time (again, assuming a 100% continuous growth rate).